MIT duo uses music, videos, and real-world examples to teach students the foundations of .

 “It was cool,” she says.
 “It didn’t sound at all like a machine had made it.”

 This year, 6.S191 kicked off as usual, with students spilling into the aisles of Stata Center’s Kirsch Auditorium during Independent Activities Period (IAP).
 But the opening lecture featured a twist: a recorded welcome from former President Barack Obama.
-The video was quickly revealed to be an -generated fabrication, one of many twists that Alexander Amini ’17 and Ava Soleimany ’16 introduce throughout their for-credit course to make the equations and code come alive.
+The video was quickly revealed to be an AI-generated fabrication, one of many twists that Alexander Amini ’17 and Ava Soleimany ’16 introduce throughout their for-credit course to make the equations and code come alive.
 As hundreds of their peers look on, Amini and Soleimany take turns at the podium.
 If they appear at ease, it’s because they know the material cold; they designed the curriculum themselves, and have taught it for the past three years.
-The course covers the technical foundations of and its societal implications through lectures and software labs focused on real-world applications.
+The course covers the technical foundations of deep learning and its societal implications through lectures and software labs focused on real-world applications.
 On the final day, students compete for prizes by pitching their own ideas for research projects.
 In the weeks leading up to class, Amini and Soleimany spend hours updating the labs, refreshing their lectures, and honing their presentations.

 This year, 23 teams presented projects.
 Among the prize winners was Carmen Martin, a graduate student in the Harvard-MIT Program in Health Sciences and Technology (HST), who proposed using a type of neural net called a graph convolutional network to predict the spread of coronavirus.
 She combined several data streams: airline ticketing data to measure population fluxes, real-time confirmation of new infections, and a ranking of how well countries are equipped to prevent and respond to a pandemic.